atsaloli/cicd/01_10-installing-gitlab-server.md

 #### Note your GitLab URL

-The installer will print the URL of your GitLab Server instance below the GitLab tanuki.
+The installer will print the URL of your GitLab Server instance below the GitLab _tanuki_.

-##### Tanuki?

-The tanuki is also known as Asiatic racoon, or racoon dog.
+The _tanuki_ is also known as Asiatic racoon, or racoon dog.
 It's a member of the dog family (Canidae).